elasticio/jdbc-component/README.md

 ## Actions

 ### Delete Row By Primary Key
-Deletes a specific row using its Primary Key.
+Removes a single row from the database using its primary key.
 Returns the count of affected rows.

 ### Execute Custom Query
-Executes a raw SQL query string.
+Executes the provided SQL query exactly as provided.
 > [!IMPORTANT]
 > SQL requests are executed according to the chosen JDBC driver's specification.
 Multiple statements are executed within a single transaction; if any statement fails, the entire transaction is rolled back.